sdkyuanpanda/Standard-Normal-Distribution-Calculator/README.md

 Article about the formula (you can also google it): https://towardsdatascience.com/how-to-use-and-create-a-z-table-standard-normal-table-240e21f36e53
 Thank you for using this program!

 !!!
-Important: To use this program you must install scipy as we are importing from scipy!!!
+Important: To run this program you must install scipy as we are importing from scipy!!!

 Scipy: https://docs.scipy.org/doc/scipy/reference/integrate.html